SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/requirements/authentication.md

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-### 1. Botnet Attack
+### 1. Botnets Attack

 A botnet is a collection of compromised devices that can be remotely controlled by an attacker, i.e. the bot master.
 Its main purpose is to steal business information, remote access, online fraud, phishing, malware distribution, spam emails, etc.

-### 2. Phishing Attack
+### 2. Phishing

-In a scenario of this type of attack, when using cloud services, an attacker can conduct phishing attacks by manipulating the web link to redirect it to a false link and hijack the user account for the purpose of stealing the your sensitive data.
+In this type of attack scenario, an attacker can perform a phishing attack by manipulating a web link to attempt to redirect users to a false one and capture user information and account access, with the final objective of stealing sensitive data.
+Main attacks vectors are e-mail keyloggers through trojan horses and Man-in-the-Middle Attack of data proxies.

 ### 3. DNS Attack